$130K Olney Row House — $487/mo Cash Flow After Refi | Buy Smart Philly

 Mid Reno · Build Basement as 2BR · Total 5BR

 Rental-grade reno + daylight basement built out as 2 legal bedrooms.
-Hold and rent at $2,553/mo on 5BR HCV voucher.
+Hold and rent at $2,553/mo on a 5BR HCV voucher.

 Rehab $45–55K